abhishek-x/web-carbon/README.md

 ## 📜 Background

-The inspiration of this project lies in a realization that the Internet's carbon footprint rivals that of the global aviation industry.
+The inspiration for this project lies in a realization that the Internet's carbon footprint rivals that of the global aviation industry.
-Data centers, transmission networks, and the billions of devices we use are steadily guzzling electricity, primarily sourced from fossil fuels.
+Data centres, transmission networks, and the billions of devices we use are steadily guzzling electricity, primarily sourced from fossil fuels.

 This project hopes to spark conversations about the sustainability of the internet and the steps we can take to reduce our online carbon footprint.
-With data on energy consumption by websites, users can more informed decisions by understanding the real weight of your online activities in carbon emissions and be part of a solution that aims for a greener internet.
+With data on energy consumption by websites, users can more informed decisions by understanding the real weight of their online activities in carbon emissions and be part of a solution that aims for a greener internet.

 `Because the internet shouldn't cost the earth.`